Ozzisizzo/github-slideshow/_posts/0000-01-02-Ozzisizzo.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+"Be as smart as you can, but remember that it is always better to be wise than smart" - Alan Alda
-Use the left arrow to go back!md
+<br>Use the left arrow to go back!md